SouthridgeCorp/player-outcome-predictor/resources/working_backwards/user_experience.text.md

 - w-idro: indirect run out

-## Review Perfect Simulation Tab:
+## Review Perfect Simulation Tab [v0.2]:

 ### Objective:

 - Lets the user review all the `error_measures` and `simulation_evaluation_metrics` for each innings, match, tournament_stage and tournament in the `testing_window`, as projected by the `perfect_simulation_model`

-- The user will be able to view aggregations on both `error_measures` and `evaluation_metrics` at the following
+- The user will be able to view aggregations on both `error_measures` and `evaluation_metrics` at the following granularities:
-granularities:
     - `by_player_and_innnings`
     - `by_player_and_match`
     - `by_player_and_tournament_stage`
     - `by_player_and_tournament`

 - Lets the user view the `top_k` best performing players in each team as measured by `evaluation_metrics.rewards_by_player`:
     - `top_k_players_by_team_and_tournament`
     - `top_k_batsmen_by_team_and_tournament`